 - The deductible must first be met before your car insurance policy pays expenses.
-The higher the deductible the lower the premium costs so you should consider this when shopping for auto insurance quotes.
+The higher the deductible the lower the premium costs, so you should consider this when shopping for auto insurance quotes.

 - Both are often required to satisfy lenders when it comes to making sure your car is covered in the event of a financed loan.
 Meeting the guidelines set in place by your lender is crucial in order to avoid having pricy policy coverage tacked on by the financial lending institute itself.

 - The amount of coverage you have may cost you a few extra dollars on your premium but is also important for making sure you get the full amount of coverage you want.
-If you are concerned about covering the cost of your car and all of the medical bills related to an accident, make sure you get all the coverage you want.
+If you are concerned about covering the cost of your car and all of the medical bills related to injuries from an accident, make sure you get all the coverage you want.

 The main differences include:

-- Collision auto insurance covers only accidents with inanimate objects, while comprehensive goes above and beyond this more basic coverage.
+- Collision auto insurance covers only accidents with inanimate objects, while comprehensive coverage goes above and beyond this more basic coverage.

 - If you have only collision and your car is stolen, you could be left paying for a vehicle you no longer have as a victim of theft.
 Comprehensive coverage can help you cover the costs of a stolen vehicle if a theft occurs.